Cape Town is the quintessential melting pot: it is a city alive with creativity, colour, sounds, and tastes.

 The unit of currency in South Africa is the South African Rand (ZAR) and is indicated with a capital R so that, for example, three Rand and fifty cents would be written R3.50.
 South Africa has a decimal currency system with one Rand equalling 100 cents.
 Denomination of Rand notes are R200, R100, R50, R20, and R10 and of the coins are R5, R2, R1, 50c, 20c and 10c.

-The following exchange rates were applicable as at 31 March 2021:
+The following exchange rates were applicable as of 04 January 2023:

-Facilities for cashing traveller's cheques are available at banks (operating hours are Monday - Friday 09h00 - 15h30, Saturdays 08h30 - 11h00) and at most hotels.
+Facilities for cashing traveller's cheques are available at banks (operating hours are Monday to Friday 09h00 - 15h30, Saturdays 08h30 - 11h00) and at most hotels.
 Banks are closed on Sundays.
 Foreign exchange agencies are open during the week and on Saturdays.
-Automatic teller machines (ATM) are open 24 hours and are located at most banks as well as at the Congress Venue.
-International credit cards (Visa, Diners Club, MasterCard, and American Express) are accepted at most hotels, restaurants and shops.
+Automatic teller machines (ATM) are open 24 hours and are located at most banks as well as at the conference Venue.
+International credit cards (Visa, Diners Club, MasterCard, and American Express) are accepted at most hotels, restaurants, and shops.

 Prices will vary, but the following is an indication of what delegates might expect to pay: